jackindisguise/mud3/src/electron/README.md

 - **DO NOT** import game runtime modules unnecessarily
 - **DO NOT** perform blocking operations on main thread

-## Key Modules

-- `main.ts` - Electron main process entry point
-- `preload.cts` - Preload script that exposes safe APIs to renderer

 ## Security

-The preload script uses context isolation to prevent the renderer from accessing Node.js APIs directly.
+The preload scripts use context isolation to prevent the renderer from accessing Node.js APIs directly.
 Only explicitly exposed functions are available to the frontend.